InkOfPluto/ThisGonnaWork/README.md

 **Pre-requisites**

-Hardware: \n
+Hardware:
   [X] Windows-10 PC with a Meta Desktop compatible GPU, which excludes the RTX3050 and the RTX3050Ti [X] Meta Quest headsets (versions 1,2,3 or Pro are all compatible) with hand-tracking enabled [X] Meta Link cable

 Software:
 Meta Desktop app